ph-wheels/Boonton-92BD/README.md

 # Boonton 92 series

-<u>How to fix & add auto range option to your 92 series RF Millivolt Meter</u>
+<ins>How to fix & add auto range option to your 92 series RF Millivolt Meter</ins>

 Some years ago I came across a 92BD RF Millivolt meter which was in reasonable condition but after some time started to produce some issue which indiicated that the chopper tube